 Is a Rewards Checking Account Right for Me?

-• Who qualifies for a rewards checking account?
+• How do you qualify for a rewards checking account?

-• What are the pros and cons of reward checking accounts?
+• What are reward checking accounts’ pros and cons?

 What Is a Rewards Checking Account?

-Simply put, a rewards checking account is one that rewards members for opening and using the account.
-Those perks and bonuses can take a variety of forms.
+Simply put, a rewards checking account is one that rewards a person for opening and using the account.
+Those bonuses can take a variety of forms.
+Consider this:

-A standard, no-frills checking account typically has no monthly fees, minimum balance requirements, or minimum opening deposits.
-However, the amenities are generally equally basic: a nominal APY (Annual Percentage Yield), if any no ATM surcharge reimbursements, and often no signup bonus.
-According to the Federal Deposit Insurance Corporation (or the FDIC, the agency that helps maintain bank stability) the average checking account boasts a mere 0.03% interest rate.
+• A standard, no-frills checking account may have no monthly fees, minimum balance requirements, or minimum opening deposits.
+However, the perks are generally equally basic: a nonexistent or nominal annual percentage yield (APY), if any no ATM surcharge reimbursements, and often no signup bonus.

-Though the specific perks vary by account, you can typically find a rewards account that offers a high interest rate or cash back.
+• Though the specific perks vary by account, you can typically find a checking rewards account that offers a higher interest rate or cash back.
+You might also be offered airline miles, a signup bonus, free identity theft protection, cell phone insurance, and reimbursement for ATM fees.

 How Does a Rewards Checking Account Work?

-Some rewards checking accounts have criteria for earning the rewards each month.
+Some checking accounts with rewards have criteria for earning perks each month.
 For instance, a bank may require you to:

 • Use your debit card for a minimum number of transactions each month